SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation

 \subsubsection{Comparison with the state of the art}

 We compare here the performance of our \semnav models with state-of-the-art approaches for the \objnav problem.
-We have used the validation set of HM3D~\cite{yadav2022habitat} dataset.
+We have used the official validation set of HM3D~\cite{yadav2022habitat} dataset.
 All compared methods use the same experimental evaluation protocol for \objnav~\cite{habitatchallenge2023}.
-The only difference in terms of training data is that our \semnav models use the semantic segmentation information contained in the \semnav dataset.
+The only difference in terms of training data is that our \semnav models use the semantic segmentation information provided in the \semnav dataset.

 Table \ref{table:state_of_the_art} includes, to the best of our knowledge, a comparison with the models that define the state of the art in the \objnav problem.
 Based on the results, we would like to highlight the following conclusions.
-First, it is noteworthy that our \semnav-OS model, the simplest one as it only uses semantic segmentation information from the environment, outperforms all state-of-the-art models except XGX~\cite{Wasserman2023ExploitationGuidedEF}.
+First, it is noteworthy that our \semnav-OS model, the simplest one as it only uses semantic segmentation information from the environment, outperforms all state-of-the-art models except XGX~\cite{Wasserman2023ExploitationGuidedEF} and FiLM-Nav~\cite{yokoyama2025film}.
 We believe this underscores the importance of semantic segmentation information for navigation tasks.
-Second, when incorporating RGB information as a sensor, our \semnav-RGBS model surpasses all other approaches to the problem, setting a new state of the art on the validation set of the HM3D dataset.
+Second, when incorporating RGB information as a sensor, our \semnav-RGBS model surpasses all other approaches in terms of SR, setting a new state of the art on the validation set of the HM3D dataset.
 Third, if we apply finetuning to our best model using RL (\semnav-RGBS+DINO $\rightarrow$ RL), following the strategy in \cite{ramrakhya2023}, we achieve an additional improvement, bringing the SR to a value above 77\%.
+Notably, FiLM-Nav~\cite{yokoyama2025film} achieves a remarkable SPL that exceeds even our RL-finetuned model (\semnav-RGBS+DINO $\rightarrow$ RL); however, FiLM-Nav operates in 2D and is therefore unable to navigate across multiple floors within a building, which limits its applicability in multi-story environments.
 And fourth, in the qualitative results, we observed an interesting exploratory capability in the \semnav models.
-Egocentric videos recorded during evaluations in the simulation environment show how \semnav models tend to explore the environment, probing the different rooms they encounter.
-If a room is not useful for reaching the target object category, they proceed to leave it and continue exploring.
-The videos show that \semnav models can traverse hallways, inspect rooms, and move between different floors of a building.
-Moreover, they do not exhibit erratic movements during navigation, reflecting efficient and consistent decision-making.
-The promising results obtained in the evaluation metrics support these qualitative observations.
-It is worth mentioning that these behaviors have also been observed in experiments conducted in the real world (see Section~\ref{sec:real_world_results}).